GayHeroes.com: Gay and Lesbian People in History

 Richard the Lionhearted Nave

-British novelistand journalist Colin Spencer notes:
+British novelist and journalist Colin Spencer notes:

-"There was nothing remotely effeminate about Richard, of course, a crusader and warrior devoted to hand-to-hand combat.
-Another of his lovers was a young knight, a crusader, one Raife de Clermon, whom he freed from Saracen captivity.
 Richard was undoubtedly pious and constantly in the company of prelates; there was no shame attached to his predilections and nothing hidden.
-Though he did repent on several occasions of 'that sin,' public confessions being a tradition of the church, there is no sign that it was regarded as a more serious sin than many others.
+Though he did repent on several occasions of 'that sin,' public confessions being a tradition of the church, there is no sign that it was regarded as a more serious sin than many others."

 "A valiant prince, a mighty warrior, and a noble king, his character was strongly flawed by all-too-human vices.
 It was perhaps this very combination of great courage and great strengths with common failings that endows him with perennial appeal."